Custom Inputs Guide

 Accessing Custom Inputs

 To access Custom Inputs, log in to your account and select Custom Inputs from the left-hand menu.

 Creating a Custom Input

-Once you have added the custom input to your integration and a query has been received which includes that custom input as part of the request, you can make the input inactive but no longer delete it.
+Once you have added the custom input to your integration and a query has been received which includes that Custom Input as part of the request, you will no longer be able to delete it.